 The duties of the Financial Secretary shall be as follows:

-be in constant touch with the branches/members for the purpose of soliciting and collecting their annual dues, subscription and levies, as and at when due.
+be in constant touch with the Sets and the Chapters for the purpose of soliciting and collecting annual dues, subscription and levies, as and at when due.

-compile and circulate a list of members/ Sets who have paid or are in default in respect of such dues in each year and take steps to circulate such lists at the Annual General Meeting and to the National Executive Council.
+compile and circulate a list of members who have paid or are in default in respect of such dues in each year and take steps to circulate such lists at the Annual General Meeting and to the National Executive Council.

 collect and pay all monies of the Association to the Treasurer promptly and keep records of such receipts and payments.